 Simmering is cooking something- in this case vegetables- in a liquid under its boiling point.
 The broth should not be quickly bubbling during the 15 minutes of simmering.
 The heat is too high if it is.

-Covering or not depending on what your goal is.
+Covering or not will depend on what your goal is.
 Covering the soup pot traps more heat inside so the burner does not need to be set as high.

 Also, there will be little evaporation if the pot is covered.
 In some cases, you will want to reduce the liquid.
 In this chicken vegetable soup, you still want an adequate amount of broth so we partially cover the pot with a lid.

-How long can you store chicken vegetable soup recipe?
+How long can you store this chicken vegetable soup?

 You can also freeze chicken vegetable soup.
-Store it in an airtight bag and store it in the freezer for six months.
+Store it in an airtight bag and store it in the freezer for three months.
 Let it thaw in the refrigerator before reheating.

 - 1 tbsp olive oil